SourabhSaraswat-191939/GSoC-chaoss-microtasks/README.md

 ## About Me

 - I am Sourabh Saraswat.
 I am pursuing my Under-graduation in Computer Science and Engineering from Central University Of Haryana .
-- At present i am in 2nd Year .
+- At present I am in 2nd Year .
 - I am a Full Stack Web Developer .
 - I am Good in skills with JS, Vue.JS, Python, Django, MySQL, PostgreSQL .
-- I have industry experiences in Python, Django with my interships .
+- I have industry experiences in Python, Django from my internships and Projects .
 - I have numbers of projects in Web Development .
 One of my Live project with a company name as [Medicare Solution](http://www.medicaresolution.in/) .
 - I am a member and Speaker of [ByteCodeLearners](https://www.bytecodelearners.club/),Technical Club of my University .
 - I love to know about new technologies and work on them .
-- I always looks to collaborate on Projects which can solve massive level Real world Problems that's why i am really interested in contributing to CHAOSS .
+- I always look to collaborate on Projects which can solve massive level Real world Problems that's why i am really interested in contributing to CHAOSS .
 - I am passionate, hardworking .
-My greatest strength is my positive attitude , even during the most hardest of times .
+My greatest strength is my positive attitude , even during the hardest of times .